INCEPTION

 Ariadne becomes a sort of Neo in that she is exposition girl.

 Unlike THE MATRIX, Christopher Nolan's script visually cues the lessons that Cobb is attempting to teach, and there are enough scenes of the actors acting and interacting with the massively pliable, M.C.
 Escher environment of dream, that incessant Morpheus talk becomes unnecessary.
-Don't get me wrong, when THE MATRIX first came out, I adored it.
-But it doesn't age well.
+Don't get me wrong, when THE MATRIX first came out, I adored it, but it doesn't age well.

 Finally there is Yusuf (Dileep Rao: DRAG ME TO HELL, AVATAR).
 Actor Rao has only been in three feature films and he plays the same character in all of them.
 He's the tour guide.